isomerpages/moe-yishuninnovajc/_character-and-citizenship-edu/Education & Career Guidance/Overseas University Applications.md

 **Important information**
 * Most applications to US universities have to be made on the Common App platform, while applications to UK universities have to be made on the UCAS platform.
 See sub-sections (2) and (3) below for more information on applications to US and UK universities respectively.
 * The application deadlines are usually in early January (next year).
 This means that current JC2 students will need to request for **predicted grades**, as your A Level results will not be ready yet.
 Request for your predicted grades can be made between **14 Aug 2024 – 30 Sep 2024**.
 You can make a request via this [online form](https://form.gov.sg/66f6346b362d593ca47439ad).
+* Although the deadline for request for predicted grades was 30 Sep 2024, we are able to process your requests on an ad-hoc basis.
+Please note that we may not be so quick in responding to your requests as the teachers might be away for national examinations duties at the end of the year.
 * Both UK and US universities require a personal statement and recommendation letter(s) from your tutors.

 _Personal statement_: Admissions offices in the UK and the US expect to see different things in the personal statement.
 Follow [the link here](https://drive.google.com/drive/folders/1-f5QMPR5gPmm3KSfn8KijHDo37eItFkx) (login to Student ICON email account) to find out more about how you can write an impressive personal statement for the universities you are applying to!